salah-alstre/Apple/README.md

 ## How to Use

-1.Clone or download the project.
+1. Clone or download the project.

-2.Open index.html in your web browser.
+2. Open index.html in your web browser.

 ## Contributing